-B. Public Contracts Not Exceeding \$5,000.
+B. Public Contracts Not Exceeding \$5,000 \$10,000.

-A public contract not exceeding \$5,000 may be awarded in any manner deemed practical or convenient by the General Manager.
-The General Manager shall promulgate procedures in the MERC Purchasing Procedures Manual for contracts not exceeding \$5,000.
+A public contract not exceeding \$5,000\subseteq 10,000 may be awarded in any manner deemed practical or convenient by the General Manager.
+The General Manager shall promulgate procedures in the MERC Purchasing Procedures Manual for contracts not exceeding \$5,000\subseteq 10,000.

-C. Public Contracts Exceeding \$5,000 But Less Than \$100,000.
+C. Public Contracts Exceeding \$5,000 \$10,000 But Less Than \$100,000 \$150,000.

-Any public contract exceeding \$5,000 but less than \$100,000 shall be awarded in accordance with the provisions of ORS 279B.070, as follows:
+Any public contract exceeding \$5,000 \squarestart \$10,000 \text{ but less than } \frac{\$100,000}{\$150,000} \text{ shall be awarded in accordance with the provisions of ORS 279B.070, as follows:

 - 1) A procurement may not be artificially divided or fragmented so as to fall within this rule. - When conducting a procurement under this section, the contract manager shall seek at least three informally solicited competitive price quotes or competitive proposals from prospective contractors.
 The contract manager shall attempt to obtain at least one quote from a state-certified MBE, WBE, or ESB within the FOTA area.
-The contract manager shall attempt to obtain second and third quotes from any state-certified MBE, WBE, or ESB regardless of location.
-The program coordinator may waive this requirement if he/she determines that there are no certified ESBs, MBEs and WBEs on the certification list capable of providing the service or item.
-Any such waivers shall be in writing, and shall be kept as supporting documentation.
+The contract manager shall attempt to obtain a second quote from any state-certified MBE, WBE, or ESB regardless of location.
 The contract manager shall keep a written record of the sources of the quotes or proposals received.
 If three quotes or proposals are not reasonably available, fewer will suffice, but the contract manager shall make a written record of the effort made to obtain the quotes or proposals.
 Nothing shall prevent the contract manager from obtaining more than three quotes at any time.